mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fixed bug effecting any users who did not update to 2.1.0 before jsDelivr added FontAwesome 5.x to their CDN, where the 5.x icons would get loaded and break functionality

 = 2.1.0 =
 * Preventing any automatic updates to version 5.x of FontAwesome that could break plugin functionality and result in broken icons on sites currently using 4.x FontAwesome icons.